Discover tools for living with hereditary angioedema (HAE)

 If you live with HAE, planning for an emergency can help you feel prepared.
 Ask your HAE-treating physician to fill out your emergency medical card with your specific treatment plan and his/her emergency contact information.

-myACT app from the HAEA
+Advance HAE app from the HAEA

-Help Finding a Doctor
+Help finding a doctor

 Few doctors are familiar with diagnosing and helping people manage HAE.
-If you need help finding a doctor who knows about HAE, the US Hereditary Angioedema Association (HAEA) provides a simple online tool that can help.
+If you need help finding a doctor who knows about HAE, the HAEA provides a simple online tool that can help.

 Want updates, info and resources sent straight to your inbox?
 No problem.

 There are two main types of treatment for HAE: preventive and on-demand.
 Start learning about the options and ask your doctor if they should be included in your HAE management plan.